reframe-hpc/reframe/docs/manpage.rst

    Keep test stage directories even for tests that finish successfully.

-   This option can also be set using the :envvar:`RFM_KEEP_STAGE_FILES` environment variable or the :js:attr:`keep_stage_files` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_KEEP_STAGE_FILES` environment variable or the :attr:`~config.general.keep_stage_files` general configuration parameter.

 .. option:: -o, --output=DIR